 Featured image: A commenting narrator: detail from Wolfram <von Eschenbach>: Willehalm (Fragment) – BSB Cgm 193,III, [S.l.]
 Sachsen (Umkreis Quedlinburg/Halberstadt), 1270.
 Source: http://daten.digitale-sammlungen.de/bsb00012911/image_3

-Generously funded by the Deutscher Akademischer Austauschdienst (DAAD) through the PPP Programme for Project-Related Personal Exchange (starting in 2020) with Canada, “Commentarial Forms in Literature” is directed by Prof. Christina Lechtermann of the Goethe-Universität Frankfurt am Main and Jeannie Miller of the University of Toronto.
-It pairs researchers in Frankfurt and Toronto to work on joint research projects related to commentarial forms in literature, with two gatherings planned, in Toronto 2021 and Frankfurt 2022.
-It grows out of collaborations led by Christina Lechtermann and Markus Stock.
+Generously funded by the Deutscher Akademischer Austauschdienst (DAAD) through the PPP Programme for Project-Related Personal Exchange with Canada, “Commentarial Forms in Literature” was directed by Christina Lechtermann formerly of the Goethe-Universität Frankfurt am Main as well as Jeannie Miller and Markus Stock of the University of Toronto.
+It paired researchers in Frankfurt and Toronto to work on joint research projects related to commentarial forms in literature, and culminated in an online conference in 2021.Generously funded by the Deutscher Akademischer Austauschdienst (DAAD) through the PPP Programme for Project-Related Personal Exchange with Canada, “Commentarial Forms in Literature” was directed by Christina Lechtermann formerly of the Goethe-Universität Frankfurt am Main as well as Jeannie Miller and Markus Stock of the University of Toronto.
+It paired researchers in Frankfurt and Toronto to work on joint research projects related to commentarial forms in literature, and culminated in an online conference in 2021.

 About the Project